Learn about Lightning Protection of Container Houses

 By design, capacitors represent an “Open circuit” (isolator) for DC voltages and conductive elements for AC voltages.
 Their “conductivity” (ability to transfer signals) increases with the frequency of the signals (correspondingly their impedance decreases).
-That’s why, they are ideal components to suppress fast voltage transients by diverting them into ground (earth).
+That’s why they are ideal components to suppress fast voltage transients by diverting them into the ground (earth).
 Surge capacitors are fast, so they often are used in parallel with nonlinear surge suppressors.

 ABB’s Industrial-grade Surge Capacitor – Type 2GUS (Source: ABB (ASEA Brown Boveri- Switzerland)

 Power companies protect their transmission and distribution systems by using Surge Arrestors.
 They are designed for high operating voltages (k-Volts) and can suppress large transient energy spikes.
 While industrial SPDs also offer some level of protection to residential consumers, they do not guarantee full protection.
 The main reason is that the lightning-induced transients propagate along a power wire in both directions from the place of an incident (strike): towards the transformer (most likely protected by a surge arrestor) and in the opposite direction – towards your unprotected house.